Balancing the budget - consultation on our future budget plans 2018-21

 The challenge of supporting our most vulnerable residents continues to grow and is placing more pressure on the budget.To make sure these services have enough money, we need to make further savings across the Council.We want to encourage the public to have their say on our proposals.

 How you can get involved

 Your views are really important in helping shape future local services.
 We will consider all the feedback we receive and the results will be published in February 2018.

 Live online debate

 We held a live online debate on 8 November.

 We welcome views from all sections of the community and would encourage everyone to take part in this consultation.
-Note that the Council has a responsibility to make sure that its services are available to all, regardless of race, colour, nationality, ethnic origin, gender, age, marital status, sexual orientation, disability, religion or belief or gender identity.
+Note that the Council has a responsibility to make sure that its services are available to all, regardless of race, colour, nationality, ethnic origin, sex, age, marital status, sexual orientation, disability, religion or belief or sexual identity.
 Comments that are offensive to particular groups or considered inappropriate under the Equality Act 2010 will not be considered or published as part of this consultation.